Moncton Hawks: History

-In 1987, the Winnipeg Jets signed an agreement with the local ownership group in Moncton to provide players for the Moncton AHL franchise after the Calgary Flames and Boston Bruins folded the Golden Flames, purchasing the long-dormant Boston Braves franchise from the Bruins for the purpose.
+In 1987, the Winnipeg Jets signed an agreement with the local ownership group in Moncton to provide players for the Moncton AHL franchise after the Calgary Flames and Boston Bruins ended their affiliation and the team was renamed from the Golden Flames to the Hawks.
 The team operated for seven seasons, never finishing higher than third place in the division.
 The Hawks made the playoffs four of their first six years in the league, reaching the second round of the playoffs three of those years.
 The seventh season would be their most successful, and featured a new logo for 1993–94.
 The Hawks finished the regular season third place in the Atlantic Division, but eliminated two higher-seeded division foes before losing to the Portland Pirates in the Calder Cup finals.

 Seeking to cut costs in a time when the AHL was beginning to withdraw from Atlantic Canada, the Jets folded the Hawks after the 1994 season, and joined with the Hartford Whalers in a dual affiliation with the expansion Springfield Falcons the following year.

 The team featured several players who went on to have successful NHL careers including Kris Draper, Darryl Shannon, Stu Barnes and Dan Bylsma, who went on to win the Stanley Cup as head coach of the Pittsburgh Penguins.

 In 1995, the Moncton Alpines of the QMJHL filled the void in the market that was left after the Hawks folded.
 That team later became the Moncton Wildcats.